Locations:

 Risks / Benefits

-What are the advantages of voice therapy?
+What are the benefits of gender-affirming voice therapy?

 Voice therapy can help you change your voice without surgery.
-Most people who receive transgender voice therapy see it as a positive experience.
+Most people who receive gender-affirming voice therapy see it as a positive experience.
 In addition to helping you change your pitch, voice therapy can offer you the space to reflect on the vocal qualities that sound and feel true to you.

 Your vocal cord anatomy may not allow the pitch adjustments you’d like to achieve.
 It’s important to remember that pitch is just one vocal quality people hear regarding gender.
 You can work closely with your provider on other aspects of your communication style to convey your gender.